deepchecks/deepchecks/README.rst

 Head over to the `Quickstart Notebook <https://docs.deepchecks.com/en/stable/ examples/guides/quickstart_in_5_minutes.html? utm_source=github.com&utm_medium=referral&utm_campaign=readme&utm_content=try_it_out>`__
-and see deepchecks output on a built-in dataset, or runi t yourself to apply it on your own data and models.
+and see deepchecks output on a built-in dataset, or run it yourself to apply it on your own data and models.

 📊 Usage Examples